INDIA AND THE AMRITRAJ LIVING ROOM

 memorabilia.

-The room is circular and spacious but it was being in the company
+It was being in the company

 captured my attention all those years ago.
 I was now in his

-childhood home chatting with him while stealing glances at the tennis history
+childhood home, chatting with him while stealing glances at the tennis history

 around the walls.